A research team from Rensselaer is working on developing AI tools to identify high risk COVID-19 patients.

 See also: Tech Giants Back National Research Cloud

 “My group has been focusing on using artificial intelligence and deep learning to analyze medical imaging data with an emphasis on translating the technology from benchside to bedside.
-This focus built a solid foundation for us, so when the crisis emerged, with our clinical collaborator at Massachusetts General Hospital, we quickly identified the clinical needs and started working on a solution.”
+This focus built a solid foundation for us.
+When the crisis emerged, we worked with our clinical collaborator at Massachusetts General Hospital, to quickly identify clinical needs and start working on a solution.”

-“Rensselaer expertise in artificial intelligence, as exhibited by Professor Yan’s work, makes rapid response to the COVID-19 pandemic possible,” said Deepak Vashishth, the director of CBIS.
+“Rensselaer expertise in artificial intelligence, as exhibited by Professor Yan’s work, makes rapid response to the COVID-19 pandemic possible,” says Deepak Vashishth, the director of CBIS.
 “New and improved tools, like the one targeted here to identify high-risk COVID-19 patients, are essential in this public health crisis.”